 If you have teens or you’re a teen driver, you know it’s expensive.
 In many cases, adding a teen to your policy will nearly double your premium.
 Comparing the top car insurance companies across the US, State Farm, Nationwide, and USAA, are the cheapest companies for a teen driver.

-If you’re looking for more information on car insurance coverage for teens, see additional articles here:
+If you’re looking for more information on car insurance coverage for teens, see additional articles:

 The age of 25 is a big turning point for car insurance savings.
 But no matter how much you save, you’re probably still paying more than you’d like.
 In order to find the cheapest car insurance for 25-year-olds, we created a user profile and compared rates across the same car insurance companies as we did for our teens study.

 If you’re looking for more information on how to get car insurance, see our additional articles:

 Between the ages of 30 and 60, car insurance rates don’t fluctuate much based only on age.
 As you get into your late 50s and 60s, your age becomes a more important determinant of your rate.
 For a profile of a married couple without children drivers, Geico and Progressive offer the cheapest rates, all other metrics constant.